nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * [FAQ](#faq)
 * [Command Summary](#command-summary)

-## Introduction
+## INTRODUCTION

 Do you feel bombarded with 'things to do' continuously?
-Do you keep forgetting stuff to do?
+Do you keep forgetting stuff to do? <br>
-Fear not, for you now have RubyTask!
+Fear not, for you now have RubyTask! <br>
-A Getting Things Done (GTD) Tool created by TeamRuby, to help YOU get things done!
+A Getting Things Done (GTD) Tool created by TeamRuby, to help YOU get things done! <br><br>
-Benefits of RubyTask: Command Line Interface, One-shot Approach, Internet-independent!
+Benefits of RubyTask: Command Line Interface, One-shot Approach, Internet-independent! <br>

 ## Quick Start